os-fpga/1st-CLaaS/doc/GettingStarted.md

+<a name="top"></a>
 # Getting Started with 1st CLaaS

 ## Overview

 Getting started is easy.
 We'll show you a few commands to get your feet wet, test out your platform, and write your own "Hello World" application.
 Then you can either:

-  - jump right into development with help from the [Developer's Guide](DevelopersGuide.md), or
+  - jump right into development with help from the [Developer's Guide](DevelopersGuide.md#top), or
-  - test drive AWS F1 with [Getting Started with F1](GettingStartedF1.md)
+  - test drive AWS F1 with [Getting Started with F1](GettingStartedF1.md#top)

-> Note that F1 use requires approval, which can take a day or more, so you may want to do the first step of the [Developer's Guide](doc/DevelopersGuide.md) now, so your F1 platform will be ready when you are.
+> Note that F1 use requires approval, which can take a day or more, so you may want to do the first step of the [Developer's Guide](doc/DevelopersGuide.md#top) now, so your F1 platform will be ready when you are.

 ## Platform